Cryptorhynchinae

-Cryptorhynchinae is a large subfamily of weevils (Curculionidae), with some 6000 species.
-They are found in most zoogeographic regions although they are most diverse in the Neotropics, Australia and Oceania.
+Cryptorhynchinae, from Ancient Greek κρυπτός (kruptós), meaning "hidden", and ῥύγχος (rhúnkos), meaning "snout", is a large subfamily of weevils (Curculionidae), with some 6000 species.
+They are found in most zoogeographic regions, although they are most diverse in the Neotropics, Australia, and Oceania.

 They are distinguished by having their rostrum (snout) backwardly directed between their fore coxae in repose, and fitting within a protective channel that usually ends in a cup-like structure on the mesoventrite (ventral mid thoracic segment).
 The ends of the tibiae also bear an uncus (small hook-like extensions), a character they share with many other groups of Curculionidae that use woody plants for oviposition.
 They are merged into the Molytinae in some treatments, but a recent molecular study shows that Cryptorhynchinae sensu stricto are monophyletic and best kept as an independent subfamily.